 I think that I already learned about software design in the Topic 12 – Introduction to Software Design.

 Now your task is not just to build a house.
 Your task is to build a city.
 The situation is similar to when you create complex software.
-Now, you are responsible for creating a software system containing about 10,000 classes for 5,000 people to use in 15 years.
+Now, you are responsible for creating a software system containing about 10,000 classes or functions for 5,000 people to use in 15 years.
 The maximum system downtime must be less than 5 minutes per year.

-Image that you are tasked to create a web framework for developers to extend such as ASP.NET CORE or Yii or React.js.
+Image that you are tasked to create a web framework for developers to extend such as ASP.NET or Yii or React.js.
 Are you confident in creating one?

 If you are not sure how to fulfill these tasks then probably, you should learn how other people crafted similar systems and adapt their experiences to your case.
 Advanced software design knowledge will then be useful for you.

 What can I do after finishing learning advanced software design?